-Prior: No, nothing immediately.
-Our next set of changes to align to the SEC’s new rule will be to determine which prime and municipal funds will be retail funds, and only available in the future to individual investors.
-Many shareholders will experience no impact from the retail and institutional designation of Fidelity money market funds.
-If you are impacted, we will be sending you information that will clearly explain the plan for the fund—and if any further step is needed, the timeline and process you should follow.
+Prior: For many retail shareholders, there is nothing that needs to be done immediately.
+Many retail shareholders will experience no impact from the retail and institutional designation of Fidelity money market funds.
+If you are affected, we will be sending you information that will clearly explain the plan for the funds you own—and, if any further step is needed, the timeline and process you should follow.

 Current and future portfolio holdings are subject to risk.

 Past performance is no guarantee of future results.

 The municipal market can be affected by adverse tax, legislative, or political changes, and by the financial condition of the issuers of municipal securities.
 Interest rate increases can cause the price of a money market security to decrease.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917